proa-data/proa-gulp/README.md

 Gulp settings for projects of Proa Data.

+### Requirements

+It is compatible with version [8.17.0](https://nodejs.org/dist/v8.17.0/) of [Node.js](https://nodejs.org).

 ## Tasks

-- `gulp` or `gulp serve` are for running a test (development) server with live reload.
+- `gulp` or `gulp serve` are for running a test server and develop with live reload.
+- `gulp build` only builds the distributable version.
-- With `gulp serve:dist`, the server is production, but without the reload.
+- With `gulp serve:dist`, a combination of the above is achieved: Specifically, the server runs this version but without reload.
-- `gulp build` builds the distributable version.

-Additionally, a parameter can be included (e.g.: `gulp --dev` o `gulp build --pro`) to indicate the connection server.
+Additionally, a parameter can be included (e.g.: `gulp --dev` o `gulp build --pro`) to indicate the domain of connection path.
 Defaults to local.
 And these domain URLs must to appear listed in `package.json` with the property `domains` (optionally also `domainsAliases`).

 ## Folder structure